Understanding Fairness in Software Engineering: Insights from Stack Exchange: Introduction

-This paper presents an exploratory study on the fairness discussions by software practitioners on \textsc{Stack Exchange} (\textsc{StEx}) sites. \textsc{StEx} is a network of question-and-answer websites, providing a rich source of information and insights into practitioners' behaviors, interactions, and perspectives~\cite{Treude2011}.
-These sites can provide insights into experiences (e.g., around fairness) that are often hard to collect (e.g., via a survey or interview) and are prone to researcher and observer bias.
-In SE, fairness is important in various situations, including algorithms \cite{Brun2018} and computations \cite{Vandierendonck2011}.
-However, it can also have a significant impact on individuals and groups involved in software development.
-The first research question explores the usefulness of \textsc{\textsc{StEx}} sites for analyzing fairness discussions relating to human and social factors in SE.
+This paper explores fairness discussions among software practitioners on \textsc{Stack Exchange} (\textsc{StEx}) sites. \textsc{StEx}, a network of question-and-answer websites, offers valuable insights into practitioners' behaviors and perspectives, which are often difficult to gather through surveys or interviews due to potential biases.
+Fairness have an impact on various aspects, from algorithms \cite{Brun2018} to team dynamics.
+The first research question explores the usefulness of \textsc{StEx} sites for analyzing fairness discussions relating to human and social factors in SE.
 To gauge the usefulness of \textsc{\textsc{StEx}} sites, we inquire: